environment lower carbon intensity of our operations

 portfolio carbon intensity

 We are utilizing a portfolio carbon intensity (PCI) metric that represents the carbon intensity across the full value chain associated with bringing products to market, including from use of sold products, a type of Scope 3 emissions.
 Our PCI target for 2028 sets more than a 5% reduction from 2016.

 approach to lowering carbon intensity of our portfolio

 We aspire to achieve net zero upstream emissions (scope 1 and 2) by 2050.
-Accomplishing this ambition depends on continuing progress on commercially viable technology; government policy; successful negotiations for carbon capture and storage (CCS) and nature-based projects; availability of cost-effective, verifiable offsets in the global market; and granting of necessary permits by governing authorities.
+Accomplishing this ambition depends on continuing progress on commercially viable technology; government policy; successful negotiations for carbon capture, utilization and storage (CCUS), hydrogen and nature-based projects; availability of cost-effective, verifiable offsets in the global market; and granting of necessary permits by governing authorities.
 We’re taking actions to reduce the carbon intensity of our portfolio.